top of page

 • Interpersonal Neurobiology (Dr. Dan Siegel)

-• Trauma-informed Practice (Dr. Bessel van der Kolk, Dr. Gabor Maté)
+• Trauma-informed Practice (Dr. Bessel van der Kolk, Dr. Peter A. Levine, Dr. Gabor Maté)

 • Collaborative Problem-Solving (Dr. Ross Greene)